 Submissions will only be accepted in the format specified.
 All submission fees are non-refundable.

-Submissions need to be sent by post or uploaded through the online system.
+Submissions need to be sent by post to Writing.ie, The Old Post Office, Kilmacanogue, County Wicklow.
 PLEASE DO NOT ATTEMPT TO HAND DELIVER.

 Multiple submissions are accepted.
 Please do not feel they have to be in separate envelopes!
 They can be mailed together.
 Writers may make as many submissions as they choose but each submission should be accompanied by your confirmation letter and the submission fee must be paid for each submission.

-All payments will need to be made online via www.ilfdublin.com.
+All payments will need to be made online via eventbrite.ie.
 Applications without online payments will not be admitted.
 Please note the festival does not accept payments by cheque or postal order.